 After working in commercial real estate banking for nearly a decade (while running a part-time real estate investing business on the side), I’ve closed hundreds of real estate transactions over the course of my career.

-Whenever the word “financing” comes into play, there always seems to be an endless pile of paperwork and legal hoops to jump through.
-Everyone wants to protect themselves from liability, etc. – and while much of this documentation is good practice, it has the unfortunate side-effect of making the process seem way more confusing than it needs to be.
+Whenever the word “financing” comes into play, there’s always seems to be an endless pile of paperwork and legal hoops to jump through (everybody wants to protect themselves from liability, etc).

 Closing your own deals in-house can have SEVERAL advantages.
 For example:

 - You can eliminate some of the excessive, unnecessary paperwork.

 - You can move through the process much faster than most third-party closing agents.

 - You can communicate more efficiently and effectively with all parties in the transaction.

 - You can explain each step in the transaction and usher others through the process.